ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 ![recover_tenant_03](images/recover_tenant/recover_tenant_03.png){.thumbnail}

 4\.
-If you have previously select the `Data and logs backups`{.action} option, you have two options:
+If you previously selected the `Data and logs backups`{.action} option, you have two options:

 - `Recover to the most recent state`{.action} allows you to recover to the most recent state.
 - `Recover to a specific point in time`{.action} allows you to recover to a specific point in time.